Loading component...

 application process and help you secure your desired rental property.

-1, Question: How can I show proof of income for rental applications if I’m paid in cash?
+1. Question: How can I show proof of income for rental applications if I’m paid in cash?

 Answer: If you’re paid in cash, tax documents such as your 1099 or filed tax returns can serve as proof of income.
-These provide a record of your annual earnings and, combined with other verification like bank statements, should satisfy most landlords.
+These provide a record of your annual earnings and, combined with other verification like bank statements, should satisfy most property managers.
 Discuss your situation with the property manager to confirm they’ll accept these alternatives.

-2, Question: How do I show proof of income without pay stubs?
+2. Question: How do I show proof of income without pay stubs?

-5, Question: Can you use unemployment as proof of income for an apartment?
+4. Question: Can you use unemployment as proof of income for an apartment?

 Learn more